 I am best suited to advise students interested in field and laboratory-based experimental ecology, especially studies of interactions among organisms, populations, communities, and the physical environment.

 I make a deep commitment to every student who works with me, and each will receive a substantial amount of my time and our lab’s resources.
 In return, I require students joining my lab to be curious, deeply motivated, have plenty of initiative, and be willing to ask questions.
-Successful students will have personal resilience, solid oral and written communication skills, be able to work independently and as part of a team, and be mature enough to seek and receive feedback from a variety of sources to further develop these and other skills.
+Successful students will have personal resilience, solid oral and written communication skills, little fear of math, be able to work independently and as part of a diverse team, and be mature enough to seek and receive feedback from a variety of sources to further develop these and other skills.
 I am happy to work with people who would like to apply their training outside academia.
 It is helpful if you know what kind of job you are hoping to pursue so we can best craft a professional development plan for you.

 My goal is to support graduate students as they develop into scientific leaders who will launch themselves creatively and thoughtfully into investigating problems facing people and nature.
 I strive to create a supportive, engaging environment for students to build their skills and develop their own research niches.